trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 For the purposes of this article, I will be using the core grammar defined by [Matt Might's Java CESK article][].
-He defined this by looking at all of Dalvik's bytecode and ensuring that its semantics are represented in a straightforward way.
+He defined this by looking at all of Dalvik's byte code and ensuring that its semantics are represented in a straightforward way.
 He divided the language into two classes of terms:
 *statements* and *expressions*.